 July 20, 2012—In conjunction with the 2012 International AIDS Conference (AIDS 2012), the International Trade Union Confederation (ITUC) and the AFL-CIO hosted a one-day forum

-in Washington, DC on July 21 on unions’ role in combating HIV/AIDS with a particular focus on improving social protection and raising awareness among youth and young workers.
+in Washington, DC on July 21 on unions’ role in combating HIV/AIDS with a focus on raising awareness among young workers.

 Report Aims to Expose Extent of Workplace Death and Disease for Asian Workers.

-April 26, 2012—Asia is facing an onslaught of work-related deaths and diseases.
-Of the 2.2 million people who die each year all over the world as a result of work-related accidents or illness, 1.1 million are Asian.
-Yet the problem of workplace health and safety and its victims remains invisible, according to a new report released today in commemoration of Workers Memorial Day by the Asia Monitor Resource Centre (AMRC), a Solidarity Center partner.
+April 26, 2012—The problem of workplace health and safety and its victims remains invisible in Asia, according to a new report released today by the Asia Monitor Resource Centre, a Solidarity Center partner.